Best Email Infrastructure Guide for Better Deliverability in 2026

 Inbox providers detect unnatural behavior.

-High performing setups usually include:
+High performing setups include:

 • Multiple inboxes per domain